RobertRosca/oscovida/docs/contributing.md

 pytest --verbose --cov=oscovida --nbval ./docs/
 ```

+There's an optional `--static-cache` flag implemented for our tests, if you run
+pytest with this flag then it will save and re-use the same cache files, this
+means that the tests will not repeatedly download the data files each time.

 We aim for high coverage with our tests, so if you add in additional features
 please add in tests for them as well.